pkcere/freeport-nft-minter-demo/cli/issue/README.md

-This is a self-contained, complete code sample that demonstrates how to mint a Freeport token.
+This is a self-contained, complete code sample that demonstrates how to issue (create) a
+Freeport token.

 It uses a hard-coded private key, contract address etc in order to make the code